Salute: US state defense forces

 State defense forces (SDF) in the United States are military units that operate under the sole authority of a state government.
 State defense forces are authorized by state and federal law and are under the command of the governor of each state.

 State defense forces soldiers are subject to the Uniform Code of Military Justice.
 They are also subject to their state military laws and regulations and render the same customs and courtesies as active duty, Reserve and National Guard personnel.

 Zogist salute

 The Zogist salute is a military salute that was instituted by Zog I of Albania.
 It is a gesture whereby the right hand is placed over the heart, with the palm facing downwards.
 It was first widely used by Zog's personal police force and was later adopted by the Royal Albanian Army.

-In Mexico, a salute similar to the Zogist one is rendered by Mexican civilians during the playing of the Mexican national anthem.
+In Mexico, a salute similar to the Zogist salute is rendered by Mexican civilians during the playing of the Mexican national anthem.